Spiders belong to the class Arachnida. Arthropods such as

 Walnut Orb-Weaver Spider

-(Nuctenea umbratica) Family orb-weaver
+(Nuctenea umbratica).
+Family orb-weaver

 Walnut Orb-Weaver Spiders have a flattened body, with a leathery skin.
+The

 pretended to be dead.
 It folded its legs around.